Explore the layers of the ocean with this easy but fun activity and learn more about the ocean and its animals!

 Use the information on the cards and let the kids place the sea creatures in their relevant zones.
 You can let them glue it but Prestik/Blutak works well if you have laminated your pictures and want to re-use the pictures.

-You can do further activities such as a simple food chain, organise the cards according their categories, or ask questions such as “which animal lives the longest, which animal grows the largest?
+You can do further activities such as a simple food chain, organize the cards according to their categories, or ask questions such as “Which animal lives the longest, which animal grows the largest?
 Or print two copies of the cards and play Ocean Snap.

-Such a fun ocean themed activity, packed with loads of opportunity for learning and being creative too!
+Such a fun ocean-themed activity, packed with loads of opportunities for learning and being creative too!